pleb/blog/posts/minimal-nextjs-blog-part3-show-post.md

 ### Page content

-I've told Next.js about the pages that exist under the `blog/*` slug route.
+I've told Next.js about the pages under the `blog/*` slug route.
 However, I also need to supply Next.js with the `IBlogPostProps` props per page.
-This is needed for Next.js to render each page matching the route.
+The props are needed for Next.js to render each page matching the route.
 To do this, I define the `getStaticProps` function.
 This function inspects the supplied `context: GetStaticPropsContext` and builds the props data for the matching slug.
 The logic is as follows:

 ```ts
 export const getStaticProps: GetStaticProps = async (context: GetStaticPropsContext): Promise<{ props: IBlogPostProps }> => {